-- Situations when price reductions must be requested from the contractor, such as an order that exceeds the simplified acquisition threshold
+- Situations when price reductions must be requested from the contractor prior to award, including all orders that exceed the simplified acquisition threshold

 - Details on how Schedules can be used to meet regulatory requirements, such as the inclusion of environmental attributes

 - Information on particular types of orders, such as leasing and trade-ins.

 Additional Features for Customers